frank1010111/bluebonnet/paper/paper.md

 2. Build type curves and recovery factors for shale gas and tight-oil reservoirs.
 3. History-match and forecast the production of shale gas and tight-oil wells.
-4. Rate-transient (rate-time-pressure) analysis of unconventional reservoirs.
+4. Perform Rate-transient analysis (rate-time-pressure) of unconventional reservoirs.

 # Acknowledgements

-This library would never exist without Tad Patzek introducing several of the authors to the problem of unconventional production forecasting and kindly providing code samples of the pressure diffusivity equation.
+This library would not exist without Tad Patzek introducing several of the authors to the problem of unconventional production forecasting and kindly providing code samples of the pressure diffusivity equation.
 We thank ExxonMobil for funding this project with the grant "Heterogeneity and Unconventional